ymatrix-data/gpupgrade/README.md

 ```
 should only run the unit tests

-We use ginkgo and gomega because they provide BDD-style syntax while still
+We use Ginkgo and Gomega because they provide BDD-style syntax while still
 running `go test` under the hood.
 Core team members strive to TDD the code as
 much as possible so that the unit test coverage is driven out alongside the code